Charly Luske: Career

 Luske performing a song for the Dutch delegation to the 2014 Winter Olympics after their arrival back in the Netherlands.

 In 2005, Luske presented the second season of the television show Het Beste Idee van Nederland.
 In the show, contestants presented their inventions to a jury and the winning invention was made available for sale in stores.

 Luske played the role of lawyer Lars Berenschot in several episodes of the soap opera Goede tijden, slechte tijden.
 He also played the role of Piet Schuringa in Meiden van de Wit and the role of Peter in the youth television series Zoop.
 Luske played the role of Judas Iscariot in the 2012 edition of The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
 He played roles in multiple musicals, including The Wiz and We Will Rock You.

 Luske participated in season two of singing competition show The Voice of Holland where he was eliminated in the semi-finals by Chris Hordijk.
 He participated in the 2004 edition of the Nationaal Songfestival, an annual competition held almost every year between 1956 and 2012 to select the country's representative for the Eurovision Song Contest.
 He finished in 4th place.

 Luske appeared in a 2012 episode of the television game show De Jongens tegen de Meisjes.
 In that same year, he also played the role of Glenn in the film K3 Bengeltjes directed by Bart Van Leemputten.
 In 2013, he participated in the fifth season of the television show Beste Zangers van Nederland.
 Luske was also a contestant in the quiz show De slimste mens.
+Luske and his wife Tanja Jess discussed their relationship in an episode of the 2026 television show Mi Dushi: Wat is dan liefde? presented by Wilfred Genee.